 When driving digital change, we must never forget that for each person who immediately see the new processes and tools and understand their potential, there will always be another 49 people who just see it as “magic”.
 They simply won’t understand how it is possible because looking for insights using data is a completely different way of thinking compared to what most people have been working with their whole lives.

 For the transformation to happen, for the change to be pushed through, it is important to take the time and energy to make people understand that it isn’t something nice but far off but rather something that can significantly help them to do more, both in their personal and professional lives.

 Magic is good, but practical use cases are even better.

-Check out also other Digital Transformation related blogs.
+Check out also my other related blogs.